 Apolline Guédon: I’ve always liked really dark tracks and this one definitely brings me to that obscure mind space, between my doubts, my insecurities and my hopes.
 The whole album by Claudio PRC is really beautiful and triggers lots of forgotten emotions.

 ASC – Event Horizon [Horo, 2018]

-Apolline Guédon: My vinyl collection started with the beautiful and colourful records from the label Horo, and now I could buy any of their releases without even listening to them.
+Apolline Guédon: My vinyl collection started with beautiful and colourful records from the label Horo, and now I could buy any of their releases without even listening to them.
 Besides that, ASC is simply a genius!
-His imaginative productions are extremely well designed and very efficient in a mix.
+His imaginative productions are extremely well-designed and very efficient in a mix.

 Blazej Malinowski – III [TGP, 2016]

 Apolline Guédon: To my ears, the most important element in music is the bassline and Blazej Malinowski has this special way of creating such powerful ones, completely surrounding the listener.
 This track is transcendent, immersive, pushing somehow the audience into a frenetic dance.